Thasbir20/india/README.md

 # india
-they both are going to play q1
+they both are going to play game